Beaconsys/Beacon/README.rst

   dbfilename dump.rdb
   dir /root/ELK/redis/db/
   ## vm-swap-file /tmp/redis.swap
-- Elasticsearch

   You can nearly use the default configuration.
 However, remember to set the same cluster name and ensure these backend nodes are in the same network segment.

 ☤ sys
 ------------